Diabetes Myths … Busted!

 Does it seem like everyone wants to give you diabetes advice?
 Eat this, but don’t eat that.
 Stop eating by 7 pm.
 Don’t go more than four hours without eating.
 As both a registered dietitian nutritionist and a certified diabetes educator, I see so many overwhelmed and confused patients with diabetes.
-In observation of American Diabetes Month®, I’m taking the role of diabetes myth buster.
-Actually, I take that role nearly everyday.
+Today, I’m taking the role of diabetes myth buster.
+Actually, I take that role nearly every day.
 Today, I’ll clear up two smart-sounding but misguided recommendations.
 I’ll tackle several more during the month.

 Diabetes Myth: You can’t eat fruit